 Today, Za’atari is a functioning micro-city complete with entrepreneurial enterprises, private gardens, and what residents jokingly nicknamed the “Champs Elysées,” a bustling shopping street where you can buy fresh vegetables, bikes, candies, and other household necessities.

-Finally, Rima saw a real, tangible opportunity to resume her studies.
-With one small catch: she’d have to go back to school with four-year-old Evana at her side.
+Finally, Iman saw a real, tangible opportunity to resume her studies.
+With one small catch: she’d have to go back to school with four-year-old Rima at her side.

-With no one else to look after her daughter, Rima took Evana with her to class every day.
-While her teachers diagrammed sentences on the board, Rima’s attention had to constantly shift away from the day’s lesson and onto Evana.
-“When she cries or calls out for me, it can be difficult to focus on my work,” shares Rima.
-“I couldn’t concentrate most days during class because I was constantly worrying about Evana.”
+With no one else to look after her daughter, Iman took Rima with her to class every day.
+While her teachers diagrammed sentences on the board, Iman’s attention had to constantly shift away from the day’s lesson and onto Rima.
+“When she cries or calls out for me, it can be difficult to focus on my work,” shares Iman.
+“I couldn’t concentrate most days during class because I was constantly worrying about Rima.”

 As early marriage skyrocketed across the camp, so did the need for professional childcare.
 Teachers at Relief International’s centers used to fill this gap in services by watching their students’ children whenever there was a break in their teaching schedules.